A4ID is the “data controller” for the purposes of the Data Protection Act 1998 (the “Act”).

 We may collect and maintain personally identifiable information about you, which includes but is not limited to your name and email address (“Personal Information”).
 We obtain your Personal Information from the following sources:-

-- if you voluntarily provide us with information by filling in forms on our website www.a4id.org (the “Site“).
-This may include information provided when registering to receive A4ID email updates, registering to attend an event, training, seminar, etc. and/or submitting a feedback form.
+- when you voluntarily provide us with information by filling in forms including on the Site.
+This may include information provided when registering to receive A4ID email updates, registering to attend an event, training, seminar, etc. and/or submitting a feedback form;

-- Your browser, when you visit our Site and your browser interacts with us.
+- your browser, when you visit our Site and your browser interacts with us; and

 Sharing Personal Data

-We reserve the right to release Personal Information when we believe that release is appropriate in order to comply with the law, or to enforce our [terms and conditions], or to protect the rights, property or safety of the A4ID, a private independent company, our partners or other third parties.
+We reserve the right to release Personal Information when we believe that release is appropriate in order to comply with the law, or to enforce our terms and conditions (http://www.a4id.org/terms/), or to protect our rights, property or safety or those of a private independent company, our partners or other third parties.

-We do not sell personal data about our website users to third parties.
-However, we may release personal data if we enter in to a joint venture or similar arrangement with a third party or sell part of our business or acquire a new business.
+We do not sell Personal Information about our website users to third parties.
+However, we may share necessary information in the course of our ordinary activities with third parties and will use all reasonable endeavours to ensure that those third parties are compliant with the General Data Protection Regulation.
+We may also release personal data if we enter in to a joint venture or similar arrangement with a third party or sell part of our business or acquire a new business.

 Protection of Personal Information

-We will take all reasonable precautions to ensure that all the Personal Information that you have submitted via the Site remains confidential.
+We will take all reasonable precautions to ensure that all the Personal Information that you have submitted, including via the Site, remains confidential.
 As required by the Act, we have strict security procedures regarding the storage and disclosure of Personal Information.